 Welcome to Child Friendly Brighton and Hove

-Check the Latest News section for competitions, discounts off classes, activities and services exclusive to Child Friendly Brighton!
+Always check this section for competitions, discounts off classes, activities and services exclusive to Child Friendly Brighton!

 Brighton and Hove City council and Sussex Safer Roads Partnership provide excellent information packs & guides for parents, regarding road safety, covering all ages from toddler right up to teens.
 It produces road safety guides & training for pedestrians, cyclists and scooter training!
 Training sessions (child pedestrian and bikeability and scooter training sessions are held in schools as well as bikeability sessions in parks during the school holidays): Cycle training in Schools, & in parks during the holidays Bump to Toddler information pack

-If you are looking for things to do, places to visit and stay in the wider Sussex region, there are some very useful on-line resources such as Visit Sussexwhich has a wealth of information all on one site!
+If you are looking for things to do, places to visit and stay in the wider Sussex region, there are some very useful on-line resources such as Visit Sussex which has a wealth of information all on one site!